-When Yamaha started the Piaggero series, it aimed to produce top-quality, affordable, and most-portable digital pianos.
+When Yamaha started the Piaggero series, they aimed to produce top-quality, affordable, and most-portable digital pianos.
 And with the Yamaha P-35 digital piano, the brand did rightly so, and it can even be said that they exceeded people’s expectations.

 Being the first digital piano in the P-Series, the P-35 offers excellent sound quality backed with impressive playability features.
 Although compact, this digital piano features a fully-weighted and graded 88-keys keyboard.
 The P-35 blends perfectly with your playing skills, whether you are a beginner or an intermediate level pianist.